Import a Spreadsheet Into Einstein Analytics

 There are more than a dozen types of Analytics charts available, but not all charts are created equal.
 Some are just better at visualizing data in a way that pops out the specific insights you're trying to communicate.
 In Analytics, each chart has certain characteristics that determine the type of data it can display.

-But even if two different charts could display the same data based on the information in their tooltips, one might do a better job at conveying the insights you're looking to find and communicate.
+But even if two different charts could display the same types of data, one might do a better job at conveying the insights you're looking to find and communicate.
 For example, you could show pipeline stages using a bar chart or a waterfall chart.

 Notice anything?
 The bar chart doesn't display the total value of opportunities.
 Visually, too, the waterfall chart does a better job of separating out the stages or outcomes, letting you see each stage as it contributes to (or takes away from) total opportunities.
 The waterfall chart also highlights the relative relationships between the stages in terms of how opportunities flow toward a close.